scottaw66/astro-photoswipe/README.md

-# photos.ScottWillsey.com
+# astro-photoswipe

-A subdomain of my site for my photography.
+An [Astro](https://astro.build/) site for photography with integrated [PhotoSwipe](https://photoswipe.com/) lightbox.
 This is a work in progress.
+Repo located at [https://github.com/scottaw66/astro-photoswipe](https://github.com/scottaw66/astro-photoswipe).

 ## Tech Stack